witte-workbench/pitonico/README.md

 - Pitonico does not translate variable or function names.
 However, it does translate many common packages, modules, methods, and attribute names.
 - Not every function or feature is supported - We're still a work in progress!
 - The format of this project is not final.
-The plan is to make a web portal, VSCode extension, linter/syntax highlighter, terminal utility, and much better documentation.
+The plan is to make a web portal, VSCode extension, syntax highlighter, terminal utility, and much better documentation.